AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 This document describes OpenTimelineIO's file bundle formats, otiod and otioz.
 The intent is that they make it easier to package and send or archive OpenTimelineIO data and associated media.

+## Source Timeline

+For creating otio bundles, an OTIO file is used as input, whose media references are composed only of `ExternalReference` that have a target_url field pointing at a media file with a unique basename, because file bundles have a flat namespace for media.
+For example, if there are media references that point at:

+`/project_a/academy_leader.mov`

+and:

+`/project_b/academy_leader.mov`

+Because the basename of both files is `academy_leader.mov`, this will be an error.
+The adapters have different policies for how to handle media references.
+See below for more information.

 ## Structure

 File bundles, regardless of how they're encoded, have a consistent structure: